jerichodeguzman24/8_Week_SQL_Challenge/Case Study #1-Danny's Dinner/README.md

 * Then it is grouped by <code>product_name</code> to calculate how many times a certain item is purchased.
 * It is ordered by the <code>times_purchased</code> in descending order and with the limit of 1 to display the first value in the table row.

-5. Which item was the most popular for each customer?
+<strong>5.
+Which item was the most popular for each customer?</strong>

 ```sql
 WITH popular AS (SELECT customer_id, product_name, COUNT(product_name) AS popular_count,